Lejondary/Lejondary.github.io/_posts/2022-08-15-gcp-ace-cert.md

 You guys are the best people I've ever known and have changed my life for the better.
 I love you guys.

 This is just the first step in my lejondary journey to become a master pro.
-Cheesy, but I like cheese.
+Cheesy, but I like cheese, yaddamean?

 Next cert, GCP Professional Cloud Architect!